IkpaTerdooMichael/Integrated-Circuit-Optimizer/README.md

 Built as a portfolio project for the Erasmus Mundus **Semiconductor Chips Integration and Innovation (SSI2)** master's program.

-## Live Demo

-Deploy on Streamlit Community Cloud (free):

-1. Fork or clone this repository.
-2. Go to https://share.streamlit.io and sign in with GitHub.
-3. Click "New app", select this repo, set main file to `app.py`.
-4. Click "Deploy".

 ## Features

 - Interactive design targets (minimum DC gain, minimum gain-bandwidth product)